Table of Contents

 Starting an import-export business in Dubai involves various expenses that differ based on the type of business structure, location, and operational requirements.
 Below is a breakdown of the primary costs you should consider:

-- Trade License Fees: The cost of obtaining an import-export license varies depending on whether you set up in the mainland or a free zone.
-Mainland licenses generally range from AED 15,000 to AED 30,000, while free zone licenses can cost AED 10,000 to AED 25,000.
+- Trade license fees: The cost of obtaining an import-export license varies depending on whether you set up in the mainland or a free zone.
+Mainland licenses generally range from AED 15,000 to AED 30,000, while free zone licenses can cost AED 10,000 to AED 25,000, with many free zones offering first-year promotional deals.

-- Customs Duties and Taxes: Most imported goods are subject to a 5% customs duty, although free zones offer exemptions.
+- Customs duties: Most imported goods are subject to a 5% customs duty, although free zones offer exemptions.

 - Insurance: Coverage for goods in transit or warehousing.